 Gestational diabetes.
 This term refers to a mother who does not have diabetes before becoming pregnant but develops a resistance to insulin because of the hormones of pregnancy.

 Pregestational diabetes.
-This term describes women who already have insulin-dependent diabetes and become pregnant.
+This term describes women who already have diabetes before they become pregnant.

 With both types of diabetes, there can be complications for the baby.
 It is very important to keep tight control of blood sugar during pregnancy.

 The placenta supplies a growing fetus with nutrients and water.
 It also produces a variety of hormones to maintain the pregnancy.
 Some of these hormones (estrogen, cortisol, and human placental lactogen) can block insulin.
 This usually begins about 20 to 24 weeks into the pregnancy.

 As the placenta grows, more of these hormones are produced, and insulin resistance becomes greater.
 Normally, the pancreas is able to make additional insulin to overcome insulin resistance, but when the production of insulin is not enough to overcome the effect of the placental hormones, gestational diabetes results.

 Pregnancy also may change the insulin needs of a woman with preexisting diabetes.
 Insulin-dependent mothers may require more insulin as pregnancy progresses.

 Who is affected by diabetes in pregnancy?

 About 5 percent of all pregnant women in the U.S. are diagnosed with gestational diabetes.
 Gestational diabetics make up the vast majority of pregnancies with diabetes.
 Some pregnant women require insulin to treat their diabetes.

 The mother's excess amounts of blood glucose are transferred to the fetus during pregnancy.
 This causes the baby's body to secrete increased amounts of insulin, which results in increased tissue and fat deposits.
 The infant of a diabetic mother is often larger than expected for the gestational age.